 Horizontal Growth Strategy

-A horizontal growth strategy means expanding products/services to new markets.
+Horizontal growth means expanding products/services to new markets.
 This can be done by developing a new market or penetrating an existing market.
 Additionally, you might try to apply existing assets to a new business domain, such as transitioning from a product to a SaaS model.

 Example: Uber launched in San Francisco, but later rolled out to thousands of locations across the globe.
 Additionally, the company launched UberEats.